DataDog/hiring-engineers/answersRob.md

 3. Registering on the Datadog website I was then able to retrieved an API Key.

-4. In the container, an environment variable DD_API_KEY was created with the API Key used as the value.
+4. In the container, I created an environment variable DD_API_KEY, using the API Key as the value.

 5. The Datadog portal hostmap graph showed the container.
 <img src="https://image.ibb.co/eE5jnz/1_linux_docker_data_visible.png" />